RobinClaesson/SimulateFootball/README.md

 9. Goal difference
 10. Points

-**Warning!**
-If any value in bold except for name isn't a number the program will crash.
-(Yeah that should be fixed I know).

 ## Build
 This is a Console Aplication build on .NET Framework 4.7.2 and should be buildable with any compiler compatible with that.